Back

 Miscellaneous Information

-Before joining CHSS, Vanessa was a Senior Lecturer at Canterbury Christ Church University, Kent.
-She has an MSc Public Health (London School of Hygiene and Tropical Medicine), Postgraduate Certificate in Social Research Methods, Postgraduate Certificate in Higher Education and enjoys teaching/mentoring post-doctoral students.
+Prior to this, Vanessa completed an Economic and Social Research Council (ESRC) funded doctoral thesis and was a Senior Lecturer at Canterbury Christ Church University, Kent.
+She has an MSc Public Health (London School of Hygiene and Tropical Medicine), Postgraduate Certificate in Social Research Methods and Postgraduate Certificate in Higher Education.
+She is a Fellow of the HEA and registered with the HCPC.

 Recite Me Accessibility Tools